What you need to know

 Vic Pol update

-To limit the exposure to Vic Pol members, anyone from the community intending to visit a police station that suspects they have coronavirus (COVID-19), prior to visiting, please ring the relevant station and also seek medical advice via the DHHS Infectious Disease Hotline on 1300 651 160.
+To limit the exposure to Vic Pol members, anyone from the community planning to visit a police station that suspects they have COVID-19, prior to visiting, please ring the relevant station and also seek medical advice via the DHHS Infectious Disease Hotline on 1300 651 160.

 If they are attending to report a ‘non-urgent-matter please contact the Police Assistance Line on 131 444 or report the matter online via https://www.police.vic.gov.au/palolr